jstaffans/jstaffans.github.io/content/posts/2016-11-05-backfills.markdown

 Going with the online approach, we need a way of isolating the backfilled events, so that they aren't mistakenly re-read by other components in our event processing architecture.
 We only want to target a single worker component, namely the one that had a bug, for the backfill.

 We could imagine tagging indivdual events with some kind of metadata to let other components know that they should ignore it, because it is a backfill event that should only be processed by one particular worker.
-But it seems redundant to implement this filtering in each and every component - why should every component need to care about a backfill being performed?
+But it seems redundant to implement this filtering in each and every component.
+Why should every component need to care about a backfill being performed?

 I think the simplest approach is to set up a completely separate Kinesis stream just for the purpose of the backfill, which amounts to a couple of clicks in the AWS console.
-Ideally, the name of the Kinesis stream that the worker component reads events from is configured as an environment variable or similar - if that's the case, the worker can simply be re-started with an updated piece of configuration that causes it to read events from the backfill stream instead.
-When the backfill is done, just switch back over to the main stream - no events are lost, as long as you didn't spend more than 24 hours backfilling and not listening to the main stream!
+Ideally, the name of the Kinesis stream that the worker component reads events from is configured as an environment variable or similar — if that's the case, the worker can simply be re-started with an updated piece of configuration that causes it to read events from the backfill stream instead.
+When the backfill is done, just switch back over to the main stream.
+No events are lost, as long as you didn't spend more than 24 hours backfilling and not listening to the main stream!

 ### Other considerations